-The line's complimentary children's programmes cater to all ages, from 2-year-olds to teenagers in five separate age groups with different hangouts on different decks.
+Carnival's complimentary children's programs cater to all ages -- from 2-year-olds to teens -- and are split into five separate age groups with different hangouts on different decks.

-Accessible only via stairs down from Camp Carnival or up from the Jungle Walk, the Circle C hangout for 12- to 14-year-olds is located on Deck 4.
-The tweens certainly have a real hideaway; it took me half the cruise to figure out how to get there!
-The lounge features game consoles and a dance floor, and supervised activities include games like charades and Apple to Apples, themed dance parties and sports competitions.
+Accessible only via stairs down from Camp Ocean or up from the Jungle Walk, the Circle C hangout for 12- to 14-year-olds is located on Deck 4.
+The tweens certainly have a real hideaway; it's been known to take parents a while to find this place.
+The Circle C lounge features game consoles and a dance floor and supervised activities include games such as charades and Apple to Apples, themed dance parties and sports competitions.
 Next door, a video arcade is open to kids and adults alike, but many adults never find it.
 Kids have reserved arcade hours when all games are free and no parents are allowed.

-Babies and toddlers, aged 6 months to 2 years, cannot participate in Camp Carnival activities, but they do have additional baby-sitting hours (fees apply) on port days, with hours varying from port to port.
+Babies and toddlers, aged 6 months to 2 years, cannot participate in Camp Ocean activities, but they do have additional babysitting hours (fees apply) on port days, with hours varying from port to port.
 On sea days, parents can drop toddlers off from noon to 2 p.m. for a fee or use the facilities for parent-child playtime for no extra charge.
-The regular late-night baby-sitting is available for children younger than 2, as well.
-Camp Carnival counsellors do change nappies.
+The regular late-night babysitting is available for tots younger than 2, as well.
+Yes, Camp Ocean counsellors do change nappies.

-Children of all ages can use the onboard pools, including nontoilet-trained kids in swim diapers.
-A children's wading pool, complete with nearby mini-slides, is located on Deck 11 by the waterslide.
-Waterslides are subject to a height and weight restrictions.
+Children of all ages can use the onboard pools, including those who aren't toilet-trained if they are wearing a swim nappy (which are not available onboard).
+A children's wading pool, complete with nearby mini-slides, is located on Deck 11 by the yellow twister water slide.
+The larger water slides are subject to height and weight restrictions.

-Children's menus are featured in the main dining room, and kids aged 2 to 11 can dine with the counsellors on the Lido Deck most nights.
-A Fountain Fun card, good for unlimited soft drinks, costs around A$37 for eight-day voyages.
-(Adults can also choose a soda package for around A$50.)
+Children's menus are featured in the main dining room and kids aged 2 to 11 can dine with the counsellors on the Lido Deck most nights.
+A Fountain Fun card, good for unlimited soft drinks, costs around AU$37 for eight-day voyages.
+(Adults can also choose a soda package for around AU$50.)